 Wine required many development packages.
 First, we recommend upgrading all system packages using the following commands.

-Now install required packages for Wine using yum package manager using following commands.
+Now install the required packages for Wine using the DNF package manager using the following commands.

 RPM packages for wine are not available for the latest versions, So we need to download wine source code.
 Use the below commands to download it.